adw62/Ligand-Optimiser/README.md

 # Ligand Optimiser
-Optimise the atomistic charges or van der Waals parameters of ligand to maximize receptor binding affinity.
+Optimise the atomistic charges or van der Waals parameters of a ligand to maximize receptor binding affinity.

 # Installation
 - via conda: